AlibabaCloudDocs/sls/intl.en-US/Developer Guide/Other visualization methods/Connect to Log Service by using Grafana.md

         service grafana-server restart
         ```

-3. Optional.
-To install Grafana version 7.0 or later, modify the Grafana configuration file.
+3. To install Grafana version 7.0 or later, modify the Grafana configuration file.

     1. Open the configuration file.

         -   The file path in macOS is /usr/local/etc/grafana/grafana.ini.
-        -   The file path in Linux is/etc/grafana/grafana.ini
+        -   The file path in Linux is /etc/grafana/grafana.ini.
     2. Set the allow\_loading\_unsigned\_plugins parameter in plugins.

         ```